Whimsy Stick

 Most destroyed in minutes by large breeds

-Rugged XL built specifically for large dog pressure
+Rugged XL built for large dog pressure

 Impulse Control Training